mrldupuis/executable-toolbox/README.md

 Developed for windows machines.
 Has not been tested on Unix or MacOS

+## Steps for Use

+1. Set up virtual environment in the cloned repository by following the steps below.
+2. Run the compile_executables.bat file to compile all executable files.
+3. Use an executable file by moving it to within the folder containing files to manipulate.
+4. Run the executable file.

 ## Setting up virtual environment

 Good step by step guides are found at the links below: